Pets Need Wholesome Food Also

 What can I say, I'm sure you would too if you were starving for wholesome nutrition.

-Remember, nutrition is fuel for the body and if your tanks were always running on empty because the food you ate was low in nutritional fuel, you too would need to fill up more frequently and for a longer time.
+Remember, nutrition is fuel for the body.
+If your nutritional fuel were always running on empty because the food you ate was low in nutrition, you too would need to fill up more frequently and for a longer time.

 Unfortunately, many pet guardians have been brainwashed by the feeding directions found on the labels of commercial pet foods.
 As a result, most people control or measure the amount of food they feed their pet.
 People are so used to reading directions on how much to feed that they often feel uncomfortable to feed the way mentioned on this page.
 But when feeding a wholesome raw meat diet, we want to toss the idea of limiting the amount food eaten out the window.